jon-hanson/javapickling/README.md

 1. Unit tests:
     1. More comprehensive tests.
     1. Individual unit tests for picklers.
-1. Reflection based generation of pciklers for classes.
+1. Reflection based generation of picklers for classes.
 1. More Javadocs and general documentation.